ChemeketaCS/csweb/content/courses/cs161/202030/week01.md

 ## C++ & Development Basics

-Work your way through the first parts of Ch 2.
-This video gives some advice about using cin to take input from the user:
+Work your way through the rest of Ch 1.
+This video has a quick recap to what the parts of a very basic program do:
+{{< youtube videoid="sFV8NGpYzQ4" title="Hello World" >}}

+Read 2.4-2.6 and watch this video:
-{{< youtube videoid="9RxOgpTQ5ls" title="Inputs" >}}
+{{< youtube videoid="sn3G5sdJsQE" title="Variables" >}}

-Do the MentalCode worksheet to practice using the debugger and test your understanding of how math works in C++(See Elearn for the Class Files link to access this and future practice activities and other resources) .
 The debugger is a CRITICAL tool for learning programming.
 It is what lets you look at what your code is doing step by step.
-These two videos introduce it and talk about some of the odder things you will see math wise while
-programming:
+This video introduces it:
 {{< youtube videoid="JRqF0YhhMbg" title="Debugging" >}}

+Do the **MentalCode** worksheet to practice using the debugger and test your understanding of how math works in C++ (See the **Files** link in Elearn/Canvas to access this and future worksheets).
+There is a key you can use to check your work on the front of the sheet.
+The back you should be checking with the debugger!

+Once you are done with it, watch this video about some of weird answers:
 {{< youtube videoid="Q0oeZZ411z0" title="Math Weirdness" >}}

+Now you should loop back and read 2.1-2.3 if you haven't.
+This video reviews key bits about getting
+input:
+{{< youtube videoid="9RxOgpTQ5ls" title="Inputs" >}}

 Start the assignment as you finish Ch 2.
 This video talks through that program to show how you should approach building programs.
 One step at a time: